2013 Louisiana's 5th congressional district special election: Campaign

 Riser was the heavy favorite to win and McAllister was thought to have little chance of pulling off an upset.
 Riser raised and spent more money than McAllister, who largely self-financed his campaign.
 While Riser was backed by both the Republican establishment and the Tea Party, McAllister boasted endorsements from the stars of the television show Duck Dynasty.
 During the campaign, McAllister ran to Riser's left, particularly on the Patient Protection and Affordable Care Act.
 Riser spoke only of repealing the law whereas McAllister argued that with a Democratic majority in the Senate, repeal had no chance of success and that the two parties should work together to improve the law.
-He also emphasised his support for two of its key components: the Medicaid expansion and preventing insurance companies from denying coverage to people with pre-existing conditions.
+He also emphasized his support for two of its key components: the Medicaid expansion and preventing insurance companies from denying coverage to people with pre-existing conditions.
 Riser campaigned on his experience and his opposition to President Obama.
 McAllister campaigned as a pragmatic outsider and won over voters who were frustrated with Congress and politicians in general.